Anthony Bourdain chows down in Vietnam. Photo courtesy of CNN

 Early in his television career, Bourdain made his love of Vietnam known, taking viewers on an espionage-themed tour around the northern region of the country in an episode of No Reservations entitled “Vietnam: The Island of Mr. Sang".
 Channeling his inner James Bond, Bourdain discovered “squeasel” and also learned the potency of the local brew, rượu đế, Vietnamese moonshine.

 A few seasons later, he returned to Vietnam for a homecoming of sorts, as implied by the episode’s title “Vietnam: There’s No Place Like Home.”
-At the end of the episode, Bourdain is seen contemplating the life of an expat.
+At the end of the episode, Bourdain was seen contemplating the life of an expat.
 Later on, he visited the imperial capital of Huế in Parts Unknown, sampling dishes like cơm hến (minced baby clams on sesame rice crackers) and the legendary Bún bò Huế, in its birthplace.

 All the senses are engaged here.

 Bun Cha Obama.
 That’s what this small canteen-style joint located on Le Van Huu street is now popularly known as.
-Ever since the photo of President Obama and Anthony Bourdain perched on low slung seats was released back in late May 2016, the unpretentious eatery has become Hanoi’s most bustling bún chả hotspot.
+Ever since a photo of President Obama and Anthony Bourdain perched on low stools was released in late May 2016, the unpretentious eatery has become Hanoi’s most bustling bún chả hotspot.
 Now, it features the very table they ate at enshrined in addition to a new location named after the US President.
 Try the “Combo Obama,” a deal of a cold bottle of Bia Hà Nội, bún chả and seafood nem rán, all for the stunningly low cost of 85,000 VND.

 Bourdain did right by his endorsement of this street food item.
 This spot is something you should not miss on a visit to Hanoi.